daoka/nem2-curricular-framework/_units/05-introduction-to-blockchain.markdown

 ## Proposed outline

 1. Introduction
-    * Introduce the course.
-2. What is blockchain?
-    * Explain what blockchain technology is.
+    * Explain what is blockchain.
-    * Explain which problems try to solve.
+    * Explain which problems solve:
         - Trust
     * Remark blockchain properties:
-        -	Immutability.
+        - Immutability
-        - Distributed.
+        - Distributed
     * Describe blockchain challenges when developing applications:
-        -	Immutability.
+        - Immutability
-        -	Security.
+        - Security
-        - Inefficient.
+        - Inefficient
-        - Transparency.
+        - Transparency
-3. Use Cases
+2. Use Cases
     * Present a set of use cases where blockchain can fit.
-4. How does blockchain work?
+3. How does blockchain work?
     * Detail how blockchain technology works, explaining how blocks, transactions and hash are related.
-    * Explain different consensus algorithms.
+    * Explain different consensus algorithms:
-        - Proof of Work.
+        - Proof of Work
-        - Proof of Stake.
+        - Proof of Stake
-        - Proof of Importance.
+        - Proof of Importance
-5. Types of Network
+4. Types of Network
     * Describe the different types of network.
-      - Public.
+      - Public
-      - Permissioned.
+      - Permissioned
-      - Private.
+      - Private
-    * Enumerate characteristics of permissioned/private blockchains.
+    * Enumerate characteristics of permissioned/private blockchains:
-      - Immutable or not.
+      - Immutability?
-      - Transparent or not.
+      - Transparency?
-      - More transactions per second.
+      - More transactions per second

 ## Activities